jystyn/nfl_arrest_analysis/README.md

 <font size="7">Data Analysis Process:
 To better understand these statistics we needed to analyze our data and create certain graphs to decide on our hypothesis:
   - <font size="6">Hypothesis Testing
+  We hypothesized that defensive players would commit more crimes than offensive players because how often they are slamming their heads into the opposition.
+We also thought that the NFL would __ be able to decrease crime amongst its players.

-  - Statistical Analysis
+  - <font size="6">Statistical Analysis

-  - Bar Graphs
+  - <font size="6">Bar Graphs

-  - Line Graphs
+  - <font size="6">Line Graphs

-  - Linear Regression
+  - <font size="6">Linear Regression

-<font size="6">Conclusions:
+<font size="7">Conclusions: